 The MDes Global Design programme enables students to enhance their careers as, or to become, established designers leading towards a career, a PhD, or to a Professional Doctorate in either art or design.
 Cardiff School of Art and Design offers Professional Doctoral programs in both Art and Design.

-The MDes Global Design characteristic is that it enables graduates, as well as mid- career and professional practitioners, from within and outside of the discipline of Global Design to negotiate and examine strategies of design for change.
+The MDes Global Design enables graduates, as well as mid-career and professional practitioners from both within and outside the discipline of Global Design to negotiate and examine strategies of design for change.

 All students receive individual PDP tutorials to support employability and life-long learning.
 Students will be expected to maintain learning journals evidencing continuous visual documentation that integrates opportunities for self-reflection in order to help them develop as effective and confident learners.